Equity vs Private Debt: Why you should always have a Plan B

 1. Due Diligence: Secondly, unlocking VC funds requires going through a painstaking amount of paperwork to complete the due diligence.
 This helps your lenders evaluate the risk profile, financial health, and legal soundness of your company.
 You might need to hire a consultant to prepare in advance and accommodate the workstreams in your finance team.

-Due diligence always helps assessing your team’s ability and your business’ strength.
+Due diligence always helps in assessing your team’s ability and your business’ strength.
 And pressure may or may not make diamonds, so take the last two warnings with a grain of salt.

 What is Private Debt